 The email hybrid service also checks the public IP address for an associated PTR, or reverse DNS lookup record.
-This record must point to the FQDN referenced in the certificate subject and set in the Email module Settings > General > System Settings Fully Qualified Domain Name field.
+This record must point to the FQDN referenced in the certificate subject and set in the Email Security module, in the field Fully Qualified Domain Name on the page Settings > General > System Settings.